There are various schemes available to assist with buying your own home including the Government Help to Buy Schemes.

 Help to Buy ISA

-You may also wish to consider a purchasing under a shared ownership scheme or right to buy.
-Please see the Help To Buy website for further details of all of the above schemes and useful information.
+You may also wish to consider purchasing under a shared ownership scheme or right to buy.
+Please see the Help To Buy website for further details of all of the above here.